Higher-order structure of Hamiltonian truncation effective theory: Next-to-next-to-local corrections

 where \(a,d\in\{1,2,3,4\}\), and with all indices mutually distinct, i.e., \(a\neq b\neq c\neq d\).
 For other topologies, one obtains expressions that have similar structure to Eq.~\eqref{eq:40legs}.
 The results can be systematically expanded by treating the IR scales \(\omega_{a,b,c,d}\) and the external energies \(\mathcal{E}_{f,i}\) as small compared to the UV scale set by the cut-off.
 Moreover, the momentum-conservation constraint \(\delta_{bc,56}\) enforces \(\omega_5\simeq\omega_6\doteq\omega_k\sim E_{\rm max}\).

-This expansion is exactly the expansion of the non-local expression into a series of local terms.
-The first term of the series represent the purely local limit of the corrections, and the $k$-th term produces the next-to-\(k\) leading order (N\(^{k}\)LO) correction to the local term.
-The leading order (LO) and next-to-leading order (NLO) contributions have been already computed in the literature~\cite{Cohen2022,Demiray:2025zqh}, and we will focus on the NNLO contributions.
+The leading-order (LO) term of the expansion reproduces the purely local limit of the corrections, while the first next-to-local term provides the leading genuinely non-local contribution.
+Together with the local terms, these contributions account for the expansion through $\mathcal{O}(E_{\max}^{-3})$, as summarized in Tab.~\ref{tab:htet-bookkeeping}; accordingly, this level of approximation is referred to as next-to-leading order (NLO) in the $1/E_{\max}$ expansion.
+Both the LO and NLO approximations have already been derived in the literature~\cite{Cohen2022,Demiray:2025zqh}.
+In the present work, we focus on the NNLoc contributions.
 At this order, the non-local factor appearing in the second line of Eq.~\eqref{eq:40legs} can be rewritten in terms of a universal symmetrized kernel for the four-leg sector.
-Specifically, once all four-leg topologies in Eq.~\eqref{diagram:all4legs_abcd} and their inequivalent symmetrizations are included consistently, the result becomes independent of the particular external-leg assignment and can be expressed as
+Specifically, once all four-leg topologies in Eq.~\eqref{diagram:all4legs_abcd} and their inequivalent symmetrizations are consistently included, the result becomes independent of the particular assignment of the external legs and can be expressed as